 Amberley, BN18 9LW

 Country pub on the road out of Amberley towards Arundel.
-Countryside views from the rear terrace.
+Parking.
+Rear suntrap terrace with a nice view.

 Riverside Tea Room